How Do You Have A Successful Manufacturing Business That Sells Directly To The Consumer Online?

 5. How To Get Sales

-We need to grab people’s attention, so they are captured by your product.
-How do we do that?
+Next is how to get sales.
+We need to grab people’s attention, so they are captured by the product you manufacture.
+So, how do we do that?

-We’ll start with your ideal customer and find where they hang out.
+First, we’ll start with your ideal customer and find where they hang out.
 So let’s go back to the runner example.
-How would we find runners online?
+Then how would we find runners online?

-There are a few different tools that you can use to find those people.
+Tools you can use to find these people.

 SEO – Search engine optimization – runners looking for shoes online